- It’s okay to identify as disabled: Zoe

 For caregivers, one of the biggest concerns of an independent senior is the possibility of an accident.
 If no one is present in the event of a fall, more serious problems can arise.
 For seniors, it’s important that they can contact emergency services in the event of a fall or other medical emergency, like a stroke or heart attack.

-An alert device is perfect for those who are living an independent life but may need help if an emergency arises.
+An alert device is perfect for independent people who may need help if an emergency arises.
 In the case of such an emergency, help is only a button away.
-This gives caregivers the peace of mind and seniors the confidence to live independently.
+This gives caregivers peace of mind and seniors the confidence to live independently.

 Continuing to live an independent life is important for many ageing Australians.
-While it might be a daunting prospect to adult children and caregivers, with the right resources and planning, many seniors can continue living independently, in the comfort of their own home.
+While it might be daunting to adult children and caregivers, many seniors can continue living independently in their own homes with the right resources and planning.